primary goal of this project is to produce detailed geologic maps

 KNOWLEDGE & SKILLS

-Applicants should either (1) be working toward a degree in the physical
+Applicants should either have a Bachelor's degree (or higher) in the physical

 experience.
 Volunteers must be in top physical shape and have a working